 - If the other driver has no insurance

-Although the "limited tort option" provides for cheaper insurance premiums, the minimal cost difference must be weighed against the significant legal rights you will be losing.
-In addition, the person purchasing the insurance must realize that by selecting "limited tort", it not only applies to the person purchasing the insurance, but also to all members of the household.
+Although the limited tort option provides for cheaper insurance premiums, the minimal cost difference must be weighed against the significant legal rights you will be losing.
+In addition, the person purchasing the insurance must realize that by selecting limited tort, it applies to not only the person purchasing the insurance, but also all members of the household.
 As a result, a minor child riding in a neighbor's vehicle is deemed to have limited tort if that vehicle is involved in an accident.
-Serving New Jersey and Pennsylvania, including Allentown and Reading, a personal injury lawyer from our firm can review your case and determine your claim eligibility.
+Serving New Jersey and Pennsylvania, a personal injury lawyer from our firm can review your case and determine your claim eligibility.

 - Significant disfigurement or significant scarring